 What is Northwest Culinary Prep Camp?

 A hands-on, week-long culinary experience for teens who love food, creativity, and learning by doing.
+Students choose between savory and pastry programs for the week, and everyone combines their work together at mealtime.

 This immersive summer program gives teens the chance to cook like professionals in a real kitchen, guided by experienced working chefs.
 Whether your teen already loves cooking or is simply curious about the culinary world, this program builds confidence, skills, and teamwork in a fun, supportive environment.